SpectoIT/specto-faker/readme.md

 ## IMPORTANT CHANGES
 * v2.0 has changes HTML structure.
 Element .drop-value gets ```<span>``` inside (needed for searchable faker)
+* v3.13 changed search in searchable faker.
+From now on, it works only from start

 ## Demo & Examples
 index.html